Lowrider (Swedish band)

 Lowrider is a Swedish stoner rock band formed in Karlstad in the mid-1990s by bassist/singer Peder Bergstrand and lead guitarist/singer Ole Hellquist, along with guitarist Niclas Stalfors and drummer Andreas Eriksson.

 History

 After releasing the Nebula/Lowrider Double EP in 1999 (split with psychedelic stoner rock band Nebula), the band embarked upon a European tour in 2000, when they played fourteen venues in eight countries, co-headlining with Dozer and once with Spiritual Beggars.

 Their debut album Ode to Io was released in 2000.
 The release was hailed as "Sweden's answer to all that is rocky, funky, gritty and downright rock n' roll" by Critical Metal in 2001.
+Metal Hammer in a 2022 article listing the album among the most influential stoner rock albums stated, "If any band can casually encapsulate their entire subgenre, Sweden's Lowrider are probably it."
+In 2001 MeteorCity Records released the album, I Am Vengeance: Original Soundtrack featuring songs by fellow stoner rock artists including Eternal Elysium, Sheavy and The Quill with the Lowrider track described as a "feedback-filled dirge" entitled "David William Hughes".
+Released on 22 October 2002, the band contributed a cowbell featured version of Leaf Hound's track "Freelance Fiend" from the 1971 album, Growers of Mushroom to the album Sucking the 70%27s released by Small Stone Records which was composed of modern rock bands covering hard rock songs of the 1970's.
+It received a "Bell Score" of 4.0262 out of 5 at the Ultimate Cowbell Database.